clairefiltz/litreview/README.md

 # Data analysis
 - Document here the project: litreview
-- Description: Project Description
+- Description: This is the Final Project of the Data Science Bootcamp that I completed from October to December 2021.
 - Data Source:
-- Type of analysis:
+- Type of analysis: NLP

-Please document the project the better you can.

 # Startup the project